 - Proof of Identification.
 You should provide at least two forms of identification showing your correct name and address.
 Examples include driver's license, passport, government-issued identification card, and Social Security Number.

 - Bank Statement for the Past 60 Days.
-This is to show that you have no money in the bank before filing bankruptcy.
+This is to show that you have no money in the bank before filing for bankruptcy.

 - Recent Paystubs or Documentation of Unemployment.
 You should verify that you are not employed, working part-time, or have an income below the poverty thresholds set by the Federal Government for your household size.